energywebfoundation/origin/packages/utils-demo/README.md

 * <code>typeOfPublicSupport</code>: type of public support as string

 #### example
-Onboard a new energy producing asset for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the AssetManager Organization)
+Onboard a new energy producing device for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the DeviceManager Organization)
 </code>.
-The asset has a smart meter connected with the ethereum account <code>0x1112ec367b20d2bffd40ee11523c3d36d61adf1b</code>.
+The device has a smart meter connected with the ethereum account <code>0x1112ec367b20d2bffd40ee11523c3d36d61adf1b</code>.
 We're also passing the private key <code>50764e302e4ed8ce624003deca642c03ce06934fe77585175c5576723f084d4c</code> of that smart meter because we want to log new data within the demonstration.<br>
-The asset has a capacity of <code>10000</code> Wh and went into producition on <code>01/01/2018 (1514764800)</code>.
+The device has a capacity of <code>10000</code> Wh and went into producition on <code>01/01/2018 (1514764800)</code>.
 It's some kind of BiomassGas-powerplant and is compliant to TIGR.
 In addition, it has the green Attributes of <code>N.A.</code> and also the <code>N.A.</code> type of public support.
-Because we're freshly deploying that asset, it does not have a meterreading thus no need for a filehash. <br>
+Because we're freshly deploying that device, it does not have a meterreading thus no need for a filehash. <br>
-The asset is located in <code>Main Street 11, 01234 Anytown, AnyState, USA</code>.
-If you're passing the some GPS coordinates, you will see the location of the asset within the webapplication in the consuming asset detail view.
+The device is located in <code>Main Street 11, 01234 Anytown, AnyState, USA</code>.
+If you're passing the some GPS coordinates, you will see the location of the device within the webapplication in the consuming device detail view.
 Also the certificate once created can only change owners upto 3 times

 <code>
 {